durrantlab/autogrow4/tutorial/TUTORIAL.md

    cpus on the same device
 3. MPI: static allocation of jobs across many cpus across multiple machines.

-### Important notes when running on clusters using SLURM
+### Important Notes when Running on Clusters Using SLURM

-1. Multiprocessing: When running AutoGrow4 in Multiprocessing mode using SLURM, one should:
+1. Multiprocessing: When running AutoGrow4 in **Multiprocessing mode** using SLURM, one should:
-   1. 1st run the `cache_prerun` option on a single processor. `srun -n 1 python RunAutogrow.py -c`
+   1. 1st run the `cache_prerun` option on a single processor. `srun -n 1
+      python RunAutogrow.py -c`
       - USE `srun` or `mpirun` for the `cache_prerun`.
 This limits the `prerun` to a single processor thus preventing errors caused by race conditions when creating pycache files.